PtitGnou/AsciiVideoCPP/README.md

 # AsciiVideoCPP
-A simple code using OpenCV and C++ to create a ASCII Video Generator
+A simple code using OpenCV and C++ to create a ASCII Video

 /!\ <b>Warning</b> This code can only work on Windows /!\